 Check in was impressive.
 You enter the hotel on the ground level and are greeted by a staff member to help with your luggage.
 The ground floor has stylish sculptured walls and the Marconi bar area.
 You are then directed to the lift to the first floor when you check in.

 Reception had a major wow factor.
 Chill out music is playing in a beautiful space with projections on the wall, beautiful flowers and candles.
-The receptionist was very friendly complementing me on my bag and I was offered a glass of Prosecco (guess what I said?!) and a cold towel.
+The receptionist was very friendly, complementing me on my bag before offering me a glass of Prosecco (guess what I said?!) and a cold towel.
 Once the formalities were completed, I waited for a few minutes to finish my drink and then someone from guest services to escort me to my room.
 I thought this was a nice touch, although I was more than capable of finding it myself.

-Once in the room I was shown where things were which was just as well as some were quite well hidden!
+Once in the room I was shown where things were, which was just as well as some features were quite well hidden!

 The majority of the corridors and common areas are clad in black marble giving it a very high end sleek feel.
 It reminded me a little of the ESPA Spa at the Corinthia.